 The good news is digital mentors don’t have to be tech experts.
 They just need to friendly, motivating and willing to help.

-Each Capacity Builder will nominate who they will train as digital mentors as part of their project.
+Each organisation will nominate who they will train as digital mentors as part of their project.
 The digital mentors they train can be staff members or volunteers.

-All trained digital mentors need to be available to provide digital skills support to older Australians through community organisations in our network.
+All trained digital mentors need to be available to provide digital skills support to older Australians through the Be Connected program at organisations in our network.

-If you do not have enough people you can train in your organisation, consider buddying up with other organisations in your local area and applying together to share the benefits of this project.
+If you do not have enough people you can train in your organisation, consider buddying up with other organisations in your local area and applying together.
 We have found that organisations in this program are more successful when they already have an established group of volunteers or staff members to train, rather than starting to recruit everyone from scratch.

 Organisations must be registered as part of our network to be eligible.
 It’s free to register to become a member, and we can support you with more grants, webinars, marketing resources, step-by-step guides and more.